mah1uz/Blizzard_Dash/README.md

 🚀 How to Run
 1. Make sure you have OpenGL + GLUT installed.

+2. Download the Blizzard_Dash folder.

-2. Compile and run it using any compitable c++ compiler.
+3. Open it as a project and run it using any compitable c++ compiler.(CodeBlocks preffered)